JoshuaOliphant/Drafts-to-Jekyll/README.md

 This repository contains a Drafts app action script that automates the process of posting content directly to a GitHub repository, specifically designed for Jekyll or other static site generators that use Markdown files in a `_posts` directory.

+The current version in the Drafts action directory: https://directory.getdrafts.com/a/2Qa

 ## Features

 - Automatically formats Draft content into a Markdown file.